Feature: #91724 - Introduce TemplatedEmailFactory for centralized email creation

 $mailer = GeneralUtility::makeInstance(MailerInterface::class);

-$templatedEmailFactory = GeneralUtility::makeInstance(TemplatedEmailFactory::class);
+$templatedEmailFactory = GeneralUtility::makeInstance(

-// Merge extension-specific paths with global configuration.
+// Merge extension-specific paths with the global configuration.

-// or a custom created request object.
+// custom request object.

 $email = $templatedEmailFactory->createWithOverrides(